opsaaaaa/web_novel_theme/README.md

 I also invited my proofreader/editor.

 Going to `you.site/admin` should ask you to login with netlify.
-Once done you should find a side bar with collections `pages, chapters, previews`.
+Once done you should find a side bar with collections `pages, chapters, drafts`.

 ## Contributing